-The course of study normally extends over a period of TWO YEARS (full-time).
+The module of study normally extends over a period of TWO YEARS (full-time).
 All students have to write an entry test on General Nursing Science, Anatomy and Physiology.
 Students who pass the test will be exempted from the first year of study.
-Students who fail the test have to register For two years.

-B.3 CURRICULUM COMPILATION
+B.3 CURRICULUM FRAMEWORK